Sure Dividend

 Paramount Resources (PRMRF) has two appealing investment characteristics:

-#1: It is offering an above average dividend yield of 4.6%, which is nearly triple the 1.6% dividend yield of the S&P 500.
+#1: It is offering an above average dividend yield of 6.4%, which is more than five times the dividend yield of the S&P 500.

 #2: It pays dividends monthly instead of quarterly.